Reading Time: est. 17 minutes

 - Supportive management: The same PersonalityData.org survey found that under unsupportive management, Type 9s can become “passive aggressive, lash out in anger, or completely numb out”— a stress response that’s often misread as indifference.

 The distinction matters.
 A Type 9 doing social work in a collaborative, well-resourced agency may thrive.
-That same person in a high-caseload, bureaucratically chaotic office may burn out entirely— not because the work is wrong, but because the environment is a mismatch.
+That same person in a high-caseload, bureaucratically chaotic office may burn out entirely— the environment is the mismatch, even when the work is identical.
 See how this shows up in the Enneagram at work for more on how environment shapes each type’s performance.

 Best Careers for Enneagram Type 9